 When you plan, God laughs

-By January of 2020, I had had my third appointment with my new endocrinologist; after eighteen months of not knowing my HbA1c, I found out that it was 7!
+By January of 2020, I had had my third appointment with my new endocrinologist; after 18 months of not knowing my HbA1c, I found out that it was 7!
 It was the lowest it had been in over a decade, and I still wasn’t putting in all my effort.

-I felt re-inspired by my latest bloodwork and realized the incredible potential to get my sugars under control and keep my body healthy for all future life plans.
+I felt re-inspired by my latest bloodwork and realized the incredible potential to get my blood sugars under control and keep my body healthy for all future life plans.
 At the rate I was going, by the time I would have had my wedding in summer 2021, my body would be ready for a baby not long after.

 To my surprise, a few weeks after that appointment I found out that I was pregnant!
 It was unplanned and unexpected.
 I was obviously thrilled, but it was a double edged sword: Would the baby survive a diabetic pregnancy?
 Would I survive a pregnancy?
 Despite getting back good blood work, my diet was bad and I checked my blood sugar levels inconsistently at best.